Pressure-Free Surface-Induced Flow by Geometric Rectification

-While derived in 1D, this formulation is the exact leading-order description of Stokes flows in slender 2D and 3D conduits.
-Integrating $\nabla\cdot\mathbf{u}=0$ over a cross-section recovers Eq.~\eqref{eq:mass}, where $s(x)$ is the net wall-normal flux per unit axial length.
+Though derived in 1D, this formulation is exact at leading order for Stokes flows in slender 2D/3D conduits.
+Integrating $\nabla\cdot\mathbf{v}=0$ over a cross-section yields Eq.~\eqref{eq:mass}, where $s(x)$ is the effective surface-induced source per unit length.
+For true wall-normal exchange, $s(x)$ equals the net wall-normal flux per unit length.
 In 3D this is a line integral around the cross-section boundary,

-and the corresponding 2D reduction is obtained per unit depth by evaluating the normal flux through the channel walls.
-Linearity guarantees that the projection structure onto $\phi(x)$ carries over to arbitrary cross-sectional shapes through the corresponding conductance $\kappa(x)$.
+where $\mathbf{n}$ is the unit normal pointing into the fluid.
+For impermeable walls with boundary-driven tangential slip, the same 1D balance is obtained by recasting the boundary-driven contribution $q_b(x)$ as $s(x)=-\mathrm{d}q_b/\mathrm{d}x$.
+The corresponding 2D reduction is obtained per unit depth by evaluating normal flux through walls.
+Linearity guarantees the projection structure onto $\phi(x)$ carries over to arbitrary shapes via $\kappa(x)$.

-We have presented a minimal hydrodynamic theory linking distributed wall exchange to net transport.
-By projecting wall exchange onto a geometry-dependent sensitivity profile, we show that confinement acts not as a purely resistive barrier but as a geometric rectifier.

-The exchange-driven branch exhibits four defining signatures relative to classical Poiseuille flow: (i) viscosity independence at leading order (for prescribed $s$); (ii) inverted confinement scaling, $u\propto r^{-1}$ rather than $r^2$; (iii) length amplification, $Q\propto L$ rather than $L^{-1}$ at fixed $\Delta P$; and (iv) linear superposition with pressure-driven throughput.

-This rectification framework is not restricted to mass exchange, but applies generically to transport driven by the divergence of boundary currents.
-If lateral gradients in chemical potential, charge density, or temperature generate a nonuniform slip velocity $u_s(x)$, the axial flux takes the form $q(x)=-\kappa(x)\,\mathrm{d}P/\mathrm{d}x + A(x)u_s(x)$.
-Imposing $\mathrm{d}q/\mathrm{d}x=0$ yields an effective source $s(x)\equiv -\frac{\mathrm{d}}{\mathrm{d}x}[A(x)u_s(x)]$.
-Any inhomogeneous surface activity entering through such a boundary-driven flux therefore projects onto the same geometric sensitivity $\phi(x)$ and inherits the defining signatures of exchange-driven transport: leading-order viscosity independence (for prescribed activity), inverted confinement scaling, length amplification, and linear superposition with pressure-driven flow.
-The conduit thus acts as a universal geometric rectifier, converting spatial variations in surface properties into net axial transport.

-In biological settings, walls may be compliant.
-Since the viscosity independence and the principal scalings arise from the ratio of $\kappa(x)$ to $\mathcal{R}$, the rectification logic remains robust to steady deformation: compliance may alter the detailed form of $A(x)$, but the qualitative ``narrower-is-faster'' and ``longer-is-stronger'' trends persist provided geometric asymmetry is maintained.

-Finally, our results suggest a multiscale perspective on microvascular hemodynamics.
-Spatially structured transvascular exchange (Starling filtration) is ubiquitous in microvessels~\cite{Starling1896,MichelCurry1999,Woodcock2012,Michel2020}, and is not hydrodynamically neutral when coupled to geometric asymmetry~\cite{Li2023}.
-More broadly, microvascular walls exhibit diverse forms of surface activity, including electrokinetic effects associated with the charged glycocalyx/hydration layer~\cite{Weinbaum2007,Tarbell2014,Pollack2013FourthPhase} and osmotic/concentration-gradient driven interfacial stresses~\cite{Anderson1989}, which can enter the axial flux through an effective boundary-driven contribution.
-Our framework suggests that any such structured activity can be rectified through the same sensitivity profile $\phi(x)$.